Sunay4826/pipify-tool/README.md

 ## 🔧 Installation & Usage

 ### Quick Start
+1. Serve the folder locally (required by browser security for screen/camera capture):
+   - Python: `python3 -m http.server 5173`
+   - Node: `npx serve . -p 5173 --yes`
-1. Open `index.html` in a modern web browser
+2. Open `http://localhost:5173` in a modern browser
-2. Click any capture mode to start
+3. Click any capture mode to start and select a source in the picker
-3. Select your screen, window, or tab
 4. Enjoy your PiP experience!

 ### Browser Requirements